Scientific Areas of Interest

 New opportunities of interest include pan-therapeutic and adjacent disease areas (as well as added support for Lilly’s core therapeutic areas).
 We are committed to collaboration with premier universities, investigators and companies around the world to advance innovation, enhance Lilly’s pipeline and improve patient outcomes.

-- Examples include: micro-RNA; exosome biology; epigenetics
+- Examples include: ribosomal control of protein expression, micro-RNA; exosome biology; epigenetics

 Adjacent Disease Areas: